Icenium/icenium-cli/README.md

 <a id="livesync"></a>
 **6. Get code changes in the simulator and on device**

-In the running device simulator, click **Refresh**.
-The simulator will load your code changes.
+In the running device simulator, your app refreshes automatically on save.

 To get changes inside your running app, run the following command.
 On the device, in the running app, tap and hold with three fingers until the download pop-up appears.
 After the download completes, the app refreshes automatically.